Raw Materials Price Index (RMPI)

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Collected data are converted to price indexes and data are released as such, so that it is not possible to identify the suppliers of raw prices.

 Revisions and seasonal adjustment

 The statistical accuracy of this index depends on price and shipment value data.
-Price data are obtained from a sample survey.
+Price data are obtained from a sample survey and administrative sources.
 Shipment value data mainly rests on other sample surveys, such as the ASML.
-Therefore, this data is subject to their own errors.
-Users concerned with the accuracy of the underlying ASML data are invited to contact the Manufacturing and Energy Division.

 In addition to sampling errors, raw material price indexes are also subject to errors in price collection and editing.
 This is particularly true when quality change occurs in the sample with regard to the estimation of pure price change.
 However, for raw materials priced, the specifications do not change often.
 Consequently, adjusting for changes in the quality of the product is not an important concern in this index.